 Graphs are represented by the

-Graph class, which has a collection of nodes, the file path of the graph, the 1D/2D/3D hashing functions (which are at the heart of all the noise generation functions), and the final output of the graph (a
+Graph class, which has a collection of nodes, the file path of the graph, and the final output of the graph (a

 NodeInput instance).
 It exposes